 English signage in the museum is limited so if you want more information you can pay an additional fee for the audio guide.
 Start on the left and continue clockwise to see the collection in chronological order.
 It will take about an hour to get through the museum, and be sure to save a few minutes to take a stroll through the beautifully manicured gardens.

 The Psar Thmei Market (Central Market) is a huge, bright yellow, art-deco style building.
-Here you’ll find everything from clothing to jewelry to food stalls and everything in-between.
+Here you’ll find clothing, jewelry, food stalls and everything in-between.
 The shopping here is popular with locals and tourists and the building stays surprisingly cool in the heat of the day.
+A trip to Phnom Penh’s Central market is high on most visitor’s to-do list both for the shopping and the architecture.

 The Phnom Penh Night Market is a good place to browse on warm evenings in Phnom Penh.
 There are often even small performances put on by entrepreneurial locals.
 There are a lot of clothing stalls here and just a few souvenir shops.
 It’s actually more popular with the locals than with tourists.